Mondol007/Natural-Language-Processing-Projects/README.md

 - **Necessary Libraries**: Used LangChain and Hugging Face Hub to interact with pre-trained language models.
 - **Prompt Template**: Created a Prompt Template for generating responses to user-defined questions, specifying placeholders for questions and answers.
-- **Language Model**: The HuggingFaceHub class loaded the **Bloom** model for generating text responses, which has adjustable parameters like temperature and maximum response length.
+- **Language Model**: The HuggingFaceHub class loaded the **Bloom** model for generating text responses, which had adjustable parameters like temperature and maximum response length.
 - **Handling Multiple Questions**: Defined a list of questions related to sports and measurements.
 - **Answer Generation**: Iterated through the list of questions, using the LLMChain to generate answers for each question based on the defined prompt template.
 - **Results Display**: Printed each question and the corresponding generated answer, demonstrating the model's ability to provide informative responses.